You are listening to the Sean Hannity Radio Show Podcast.

 He needs a haircut desperately.

-And he's like, what, a 55-year-old wannabe rock star.
+And he's like, what, a 55-year-old wannabe rock star?

-It's it's humiliating, Joe, and your music sucks.
+It's humiliating, Joe, and your music sucks.

 It's so bad.